inmo-jang/rain_teleoperation/README.md

 strictness: 2"
 ```

-* (Option 2) velocity-based controller : You will send Cartesian derivative information as a input
+* (Option 2 - Only available for real robot) velocity-based controller : You will send Cartesian derivative information as a input (As of 1 Oct 2019, "gazebo_ros_control" is not fully support "VelocityJointInterface" - http://gazebosim.org/tutorials/?tut=ros_control)

 ```
 rosservice call /controller_manager/switch_controller "start_controllers:
 - 'joint_vel_position_controller'